What Is an MPD File? Complete Guide to DASH MPD Manifests (2026)

 • Efficient bandwidth usage

-In short, the MPD file is the control center of a DASH stream.
+In simple terms, the MPD file is the control center of a DASH stream.

 1. User Starts Playback